A1maan/ophth-ai/backend/README.md

 The API will be available at `http://localhost:8000`

 **Note**: First startup will download the OctoMed-7B model (~14GB) from Hugging Face.

+### 5. Demo Folder Watcher

+The backend now watches `backend/incoming_scans` (configurable via `WATCH_FOLDER_PATH`) whenever `WATCH_FOLDER_ENABLED=true`.

+1. Place any OCT/OCTA image (png/jpg/webp/bmp) inside that folder.
+2. The watcher automatically:
+   - Generates a dummy patient record with randomized metadata
+   - Converts the image to base64 and attaches it to the patient
+   - Triggers the AI pipeline and streams the result through WebSockets
+3. Processed files are moved to `backend/incoming_scans/processed` so you can keep track of what has been analyzed.

+You can tweak polling cadence, allowed extensions, or disable the watcher entirely by editing the related settings in `app/config.py` or your `.env`.

 ## API Documentation